 Don’t make users struggle to find information.

-A visibly placed menu bar, navigation and content is crucial.
-This also entails the use of headings and subtitles that give a fast insight of what the website is about.
+A visibly placed menu bar, navigation, and content are crucial.
+This also entails the use of headings and subtitles that give a fast insight into what the website is about.
 Unnecessary pop-ups are irritating.

 Nowadays, people earn money from advertisements, but it shouldn’t be a reason to have many advertisements on one page.
 Place moderate advertisements that will blend with the content there.